sonic-net/SONiC/doc/audit/security_auditing_HLD.md

   config audit disable [OPTIONS] [--all | --group <group_name>]
   ```

-- `config audit enable --all` - This command enables all predefined security audit rule groups, excluding the `custom_audit.rules` group.
-The default rule set is automatically applied, but custom user-defined rules are not affected by this command.
+- `config audit enable --all` - This command enables all predefined security audit rule groups.
   ```
   admin@sonic:~$ config audit enable --all
   Default security auditing is enabled.
   ```

-- `config audit disable --all` - This command disables or removes all predefined security audit rule groups, except for the `custom_audit.rules` group.
-This stops the monitoring of the default system activities defined in the hardcoded rules.
+- `config audit disable --all` - This command disables or removes all predefined security audit rule groups.
   ```
   admin@sonic:~$ config audit disable --all
   Default security auditing is disabled.
   ```

 - `config audit enable --group <group-name>` - This command enables a specific security audit rule group identified by `<group-name>`.
 For instance, enabling the network_activity group will monitor and log all network-related activities.
-This command also applies for `custom_audit.rules`
   ```
   admin@sonic:~$ config audit enable --group "network_activity"
   network_activity auditing is enabled.
   ```

 - `config audit disable --group <group-name>` - This command disables a specific security audit rule group identified by `<group-name>`.
 The selected group will stop logging the associated activities.
-This command also applies for `custom_audit.rules`
   ```
   admin@sonic:~$ config audit disable --group "network_activity"
   network_activity auditing is disabled.
   ```

 #### 3.3.5 Logrotate
 The following settings in the `/etc/logrotate.d/audit` file set up log rotation for audit logs:
 ```